 Most mushroom supplement benefits can be experienced with consistent consumption.
 It may be easier to incorporate into your routine by consuming during a time associated with its targeted activity.
 Making reishi and chaga part of your evening tea ritual for rest and restoration, for example, will help you remember when to take mushroom supplements so they become a regular part of your routine.‡

 If you wish to learn more about when to take mushroom supplements to gain the most benefit, check out the Om Mushroom product pages.
 Besides supporting your body’s natural immune functions, our single species, whole food, organic mushroom powders offer specific advantages to meet your health and wellness goals.
-To take advantage of the benefits of our functional mushroom products, shop now or subscribe to save!‡SHOP OUR PRODUCTS
+To take advantage of the benefits of our functional mushroom products, shop now or subscribe to save!‡

 ‡These statements have not been evaluated by the Food and Drug Administration.
 Functional mushroom products are not intended to diagnose, treat, cure or prevent any disease.